 What Does TRIO Stand For?

-Thomas University participates in three federal programs geared to help future college students (middle school and high school students) as well as current TU students to succeed.
+Thomas University participates in two federal programs geared to help future college students (middle school and high school students) as well as current TU students to succeed.
 TRIO is our nation's commitment to the dream of education for all Americans regardless of race, ethnic background or economic circumstances.
 It is funded by the U. S. Department of Education.

 For pre-college students

 The other two programs that comprise this trilogy of federal programs serve the pre-college student.
 They are Educational Talent Search and Gear Up.